Suki ni Naru Sono Shunkan o: Plot

-This movie starts with Hina Setoguchi the younger sister of Yu Setoguchi (one of the main character of the first movie) narrating her first meeting with Koyuki Ayase which she described as being a disaster.
-She had mistakenly tripped him with her cleaning broom in the school hallway and upon falling face flat on the floor, he mistakenly saw her panties.
+In her first meeting with Koyuki Ayase, Hina Setoguchi, the younger sister of Yu Setoguchi (one of the main characters of the first movie) accidentally trips him and he sees her underwear.
 Taking him as a pervert, Hina chased him down the hallway demanding an apology.
 While restraining him against the hallway wall, Natsuki Enomoto an upperclassman arrived and recognizes Koyuki as her classmate prompting Hina to apologize to Koyuki for being disrespectful towards him.
 Nevertheless, Koyuki forgave Hina instantly which left a deep impression on Hina and thus marked the beginning of her crush for him.